lm3nitro/Projects/Firewall/Fortinet/Fortinet DPI.md

 ## Getting Started

-To start, I wanted to perform this on 1 particular host (10.10.100.104).
+To start, I wanted to perform this on one particular host (10.10.100.104).
 When FortiGate encrypts the content again, it will use a certificate.
 Since Fortinet's Certificate isn't in the browser's list of trusted certificates, the browser will show a warning about an untrusted certificate when it gets a re-signed certificate from Fortinet.
 To avoid these warnings, I added the certificate to my trusted certificates.

 Here is a view of the certificate where it displays that it was issued by the Firewall: